wix-incubator/octopus/start-modules-tasks/README.md

  - label - custom label where you can have several groups of built/unbuilt modules and have built/unbuilt for separate tasks/groups of tasks.

 ### modules.removeGitUnchanged(refspec)
-Removes modules from list returned ex. by `modules.load()` that do not have changes when compared to `refspec` - branch or such.
+Removes modules from the list returned by `modules.load()`, that do not have changes (when compared to `refspec` - branch), and aren't dependent on any of the modules, that do have changes.

 ### modules.removeExtraneousDependencies()
 Removes dependencies in modules that are left after `removeUnchanged` or `removeGitUnchanged`.
 In some cases you might want for dependencies to stay (npm links) and in others you want them to be removed.